Behind the Scenes at the Waterloo Air Show

 The phrase “The True North Strong and Free!” is well recognized from the Canadian National Anthem.
-With this also being the theme of the 2012 CF-18 Demo Team, it speaks to the magnificence of Canada’s North.
+With this also being the theme of the 2012 CF-18 Hornet Demonstration Team, it speaks to the magnificence of Canada’s North.
 The theme also emphasizes the Canadian Forces resolve to demonstrate and maintain a visible presence in Northern Canada, and to defend Canada’s Arctic territory and sovereignty.
 CF-18 fighter jets are an integral part of Canada’s northern sovereignty patrols to help defend Canadian airspace as part of NORAD and northern operations such as Op Nanook, Op Nunalivut and Op Nunakput.

 Love the Polar Bear!